AFL++

 Fork server.
 A sub-process is started for the SUT.
 The program is executed until the main function.
 Before starting the actual main function, the process is forked.
 For every execution, the process is forked from that execution point.
 This saves and reduces the amount of execve system calls, which improves performance.
 This is available only when fuzzing via standard input.

 Persistent mode.
 The fuzzer is running test cases in a single process.
 When a test case crashes, a parent process restarts the fuzzing loop.
 This is available when using libFuzzer-style harnesses with LLVMFuzzerTestOneInput.
 Note that it is important that the harness resets the state of the SUT clearly after each execution.
 Otherwise, executions could influence each other.
+The persistent mode relates to the __AFL_FUZZ_INIT() and __AFL_FUZZ_TESTCASE_BUF macros.

-If the fuzzing setup and operating system allow it, coverage information is exchanged using shared memory for all the above cases.
 Persistent mode is generally preferred, as it is at least 10 times faster than the forkserver.

 Let’s start by rewriting the original example to take input from stdin.